 Did you know one in six Australians has hearing loss?
-Sadly, however, Australians take on average six to eight years from when they first start noticing problems until they take action in regards to their hearing.
+Sadly, in regards to their hearing, Australians take on average six to eight years from when they first start noticing problems until they take action.

-It is often a partner or family member that ‘gently encourages’ a loved one to get their hearing checked as untreated hearing loss often affects those around us more.
+It is often a partner or family member that ‘gently encourages’ a loved one to get their hearing checked.
 Besides the obvious impact hearing loss can have on our relationships, have you ever considered how hearing loss can affect your overall health?
-With Hearing Awareness Week 2019 beginning on March 3, we thought it was timely to discuss the influence hearing has on our brains and the rest of our body.

-Many prevalent health conditions among seniors and baby boomers have a very strong link with hearing loss.
-Regardless of how young or old you are, the diagnosis and treatment of hearing loss is critical to maintain and restore wellness and may even prevent more serious health conditions.
-While many think of hearing loss as an inevitable part of the ageing process, it should not be considered a benign condition that is passively accepted or ignored.
+Many prevalent health conditions among seniors have a very strong link with hearing loss.
+Regardless of how young or old you are, the diagnosis and treatment of hearing loss is critical to maintain wellness.
+It may also prevent more serious health conditions.
+While many think of hearing loss as an inevitable part of the ageing process, it should not be considered a benign condition.
 We know today that the consequences of untreated hearing loss can have a far-reaching and devastating impact.

 So let’s look at 10 facts about hearing loss and its impact on our health: